For a period of time, I felt my paintings looked cartoonish. I wanted to paint realistic faces. I couldn't identify what I was doing wrong.

 Use realistic color if you want your portrait to look realistic.
-It's easy to mix a skin tone that seems good on our pallete, yet produces an unnatural effect in our painting.
+It's easy to mix a skin tone that seems good on our palette, yet produces an unnatural effect in our painting.

 Step back and analyze your painting.
 Are you painting orange people?

 If so, pull a complementary paint color into your mix to neutralize the color, gray it out a bit.
-Adjust your pallette whenever necessary and aim to mix natural skin tones.
+Adjust your palette whenever necessary and aim to mix natural skin tones.